uaraven/ansie/readme.md

 `Screen` struct is in beta state and may change in the future.
 It is not recommended to use it in production code yet.

+Terminal manipulation API is not supported on Windows.

 ## License

 `ansie` is distributed under the terms of MIT license.